skip to Main Content

 Contact the prior agent

 If your prior designated person is still alive, you should inform them about your decision to revoke them.
-Texas requires that the person is aware of the revocation in case they try to use their power when you become incapacitated.
-They may or may not take it well, but it is much better letting them know now than later to resolve conflicts while you can still think and speak properly.
+Texas requires that the person is aware of the revocation in case they try to use their power when they become incapacitated.
+They may or may not take it well, but it is much better to let them know now than later to resolve conflicts while you can still think and speak properly.

 Inform the third parties